Metropolitan Detention Center, Brooklyn: Notable incidents

+Extraordinary rendition

+In September 2006, Canadian engineer Maher Arar was arrested at John F. Kennedy International Airport while flying home from a vacation in Tunisia and held for two weeks in solitary confinement at MDC Brooklyn.
+The US government suspected him of being a member of Al Qaeda and deported him, not to Canada, his current home and the passport on which he was travelling, but to Syria.
+He was detained in Syria for almost a year, during which time he was tortured by Syrian authorities, according to the findings of a commission of inquiry ordered by the Canadian government, until his release to Canada.
+The Syrian government later stated that Arar was "completely innocent."

 Inmate assault

 On June 29, 2009, Ronald Atkinson (62416–054), an inmate at MDC Brooklyn who had been arrested in connection with six bank robberies 12 days earlier, committed an allegedly unprovoked assault on a correctional officer, repeatedly punching him in the head until he was restrained by correctional officers.
 The officer, whom the Bureau of Prisons did not identify, suffered a broken nose, broken facial bones, a fractured eye socket, a laceration requiring stitches, and two slipped discs in his neck.
 An 18-year veteran of the Bureau of Prisons, the officer was forced to retire as a result of his injuries.

 Atkinson was sentenced to seven years in federal prison for the bank robberies.
 On July 19, 2013, he was sentenced to an additional 12 years in prison for the assault.
 Currently held at USP Coleman I in Sumter County, Florida, Atkinson is scheduled for release in 2032.